trychlos/pwix-editor/README.md

     The content name in the database.

     This is mandatory.

-- `createAllowed`

-    Whether the creation of the content is allowed.

-    This is only considered if `name` doesn't yet exists in the database.

-    Defaults to `false`.

-- `readAllowed`

-    Whether the display of the existing content is allowed.

-    This is only considered if `name` exists in the database.

-    Defaults to `false`.

-- `updateAllowed`

-    Whether edition of the existing content is allowed.

-    This is only considered if `name` exists in the database.

-    Defaults to `false`.

-- `deleteAllowed`

-    Whether deletion of the existing content is allowed.

-    This is only considered if `name` exists in the database.

-    Defaults to `false`.

 Because `teContent` is an encapsulation of `teEditor`, then `teEditor` needed arguments may also be passed through the argument object.
 Only `content` and `mode` are managed directly by the `teContent` component.